 Take a look at the example of the LTC Conference below.

-This is a great example of motivating potential buyers to buy sooner by emphasizing the benefit of saving 75% on the buying price.
-Even the code contributes, encouraging the concept of “LTV friends,” which adds a personal touch.
+This is an excellent example of motivating potential buyers to buy sooner by emphasizing the benefit of saving 75% on the buying price.
+In addition, even the code encourages the concept of “LTV friends,” which adds a personal touch.

-Finally, every marketer’s end goal is to give our customers the best possible experience when it comes to our goods and services.
-That is why, rather than pursuing campaigns based on no thorough research, it makes even more sense to focus our marketing approach around strategies like those enlisted above.
+Finally, every marketer’s end goal is to give our customers the best possible experience for our goods and services.
+That is why it makes even more sense to focus our marketing approach on strategies like those enlisted above rather than pursuing campaigns based on thorough research.

 But how can you, as a marketing professional, use successful emotional appeal to your potential customers and give them exactly what they want?
 This is where neuromarketing comes knocking on your door.